mhvmdd/Embedded-GPS-System/README.md

-# Tiva C GPS Tracking System
+# Embedded GPS Tracking System

 A GPS-based location tracking system implemented on the Tiva C microcontroller.
 This project allows real-time tracking, navigation to predefined locations, nearby location detection, and even includes a fun treasure-hunt-style game — all displayed on an LCD using UART-based GPS data.